The Ultimate Siem Reap Budget Travel Guide

 - Kids-sized bikes are available, too, so the whole family can get involved.

 Sunset Dinner on Tonle Sap Lake with a Floating Village Tour

-This tour is a little different from the rest as you get to see the sights from the water. a professional guide tales you through the tour.
-Included in this all-inclusive, family-friendly tour are free drinks and buffet dinner.
+This tour is a little different from the rest as you get to see the sights from the water.
+A professional guide takes you through the tour.
+This all-inclusive, family-friendly tour is complimentary drinks and a buffet dinner.